Enhancements in EasyBuild v5.0¶

 -

-has the highest precedence as GNU Make will inject its contents directly in the preprocessor and compiler commands.
+flags(default): EasyBuild sets the environment variableCPPFLAGSin the build environment with the list of paths to include directories as-Ioptions.
+Passing search paths throughCPPFLAGShas the highest precedence as GNU Make will inject its contents directly in the preprocessor and compiler commands.
 Hence, this method minimizes the risk that the build process could be perturbed by the environment of the host system.
 This is the traditional mode of operation of EasyBuild. -

-.
+include_paths: EasyBuild adds search paths toincludedirectories to the environment variablesC_INCLUDE_PATH,CPLUS_INCLUDE_PATHandOBJC_INCLUDE_PATHin the build environment.
+These three environment variables have lower precedence than the-Ioptions orCPATH.
 Therefore, this setting is advisable for builds needing minor perturbations to their own build settings and those defined by the loaded modules.

 Search paths added by EasyBuild at build time are independent to those that might be defined by the modules of loaded dependencies.
 EasyBuild will generate a new list of search paths from scratch to existing include directories in installations of loaded dependencies.
 This approach improves the resilience of the build by detaching the build process from modifications done by modules to the environment.
 Nonetheless, changes to the environment made by loaded modules still come into play, but with less precedence by default.